Vinay Thawait – Subject Advisor, Computer Science, IT and Creative iMedia

 In the light of that recent JCQ announcement, and the queries we’ve had from you, we thought it would be helpful to provide a quick summary of the support available to ensure that you are marking to the correct standard.

-There are several resources that will help you have confidence in your application of the marking criteria for Cambridge Nationals in Creative iMedia (J817):
+There are several resources that will help you have confidence in your application of the marking criteria for H446:

 General information on NEA administration is available on our website.

-We hope that your students enjoy the work to plan and develop a fully working standalone digital solution for a given client.
-Each year we’re really impressed to see the range and diversity of fully working solutions submitted.
+We hope that your students enjoy analysis, designing, developing the coded solution and testing, and evaluating the programming project using an acceptable high-level object-oriented programming language.
+Each year we’re really impressed to see the range and diversity of programming projects submitted.

 Vinay joined OCR in July 2014 to support the GQ reform and development of the AS and A-Level Computer Science qualifications.
 Since then, he has been involved in the development of the reformed GCSE (9-1) Computer Science and Entry Level Computer Science and recently with the redevelopment of Cambridge National in IT qualification.
 Before joining OCR, Vinay spent more than 20 years in IT and Computer Science teaching and leadership roles, working for several schools as well as local authorities educational support team.
 He was the National Bid Lead for the Building Schools for the Future (BSF) initiative within Capita IT, and also the Head of Operations for an audio-visual educational software development company.
 Vinay has a degree, three post-graduate masters and NPQH from Warwick, Coventry, and Nottingham Universities.